SuriyaPrakash-J/Road-Accident-Analysis-Power-BI/README.md

-# A Power BI project designed for business intelligence, enabling data visualization and insightful decision-making.
+# A Power BI project designed for business intelligence, enabling Data visualization and insightful Decision-making.

 # 📌 Overview: